LeoPlatform/rstreams/content/rstreams-node-sdk/streams-primer.md

 ## Transform or Through

-A `Transform` stream is just a `Duplex` stream with a function that modifies the data or perhaps causes some other side effect and then sends the data downstream.
+A `Transform` stream is a `Duplex` stream with a function that modifies the data or perhaps causes some other side effect and then sends the data downstream such as a stream that takes in a JSON object and outputs a JSON lines ready-version of that object.
 A `Transform` stream is often called a `Through` stream.

 ***A `Transform` stream is a duplex stream that allows you to transform the data in between when it is written to the stream and later read from the stream.***